andrewt0301/hse-acos-course/docs/software/cloud_newuser.md

    script to the Cloud VM.
 2. Run the script with `sudo`.
 3. Enter the username (e.g. `tatarnikov_204`).
-4. Enter the user SSH public key (the text from the `id_rsa.pub` file he has attached to the table).
+4. Enter the user SSH public key (the text from the `id_rsa.pub` file the user has attached to the table).
 5. Enter user information.
 Password is default: `123456`.
 6. All other user information can be skipped.
 Just press ENTER.
 7. The user will be created, appropriate rights will be assigned to his folders, and the SSH key will be registered.
 8. Do not forget to add information to the table (the login and the status "Done").

+Example:

 ```bash
 tatarnikov@akos:~/scripts$ sudo sh newuser.sh